chloealbright/DevHiveMind/Companies/Money Talk/Negotiation.md

 1. **Introduction:**
    - Express your interest in the position and highlight your enthusiasm for contributing to the team.
+   - Be mindful of timelines and communicate your commitment to not wasting time.
+   - Prioritize tasks, like if you have a side job, when negotiating and suggest a more suitable time for discussions.

 2. **Salary Secondary:**
    - Clearly state that while salary is not your top priority, you value opportunities for learning and skill development.